Africa Roundup: Yamaha backs MAX, Founders Factory and Norrsken support startups, inside Ethiopia’s tech scene – TechCrunch

 Quantum — or IBM Q, as the U.S.-based company calls it — is a computer that uses quantum bits (or qubits) to top the capabilities of even the most advanced supercomputers and “tackle problems…seen as too complex and exponential in nature for classical systems to handle,” according to an IBM release.

-IBM Africa will roll-out Q to Ethiopia, Ghana, Kenya, Nigeria, Rwanda, Senegal, South Africa, Tanzania and Uganda.
+IBM Africa will roll out Q to Ethiopia, Ghana, Kenya, Nigeria, Rwanda, Senegal, South Africa, Tanzania and Uganda.

 IBM Q, which operates out of IBM’s Yorktown Heights research center in New York, will be accessed from African universities via the cloud.
 Researchers in Africa interested in working with IBM Q can apply online.

 TechCrunch was on location in Addis Ababa to attend Startup Ethiopia and meet with entrepreneurs and hubs in the East African nation.
-The country of 105 million with the continent’s seventh largest economy has the workings of a budding tech scene.
+The country of 105 million and the continent’s seventh largest economy has the workings of a budding tech scene.
 The biggest hurdle for Ethiopia’s startup community is the local internet situation, with mobile and IP connectivity managed by a state-owned telecom — which occasionally shuts down the net for the entire country, including last month.
 The government is taking steps to break up the state mobile and IP monopoly and issue teleco licenses by the end of 2019.

-The digital ventures, techies, and angel investors I talked to at Startup Ethiopia were in unison on the need for better internet options.
-Most agreed this was step one for the country to have any chance of joining the continent’s tech standouts — such as Nigeria, Kenya, and South Africa — who lead on startup formation, VC, and exits in Africa.
+The digital ventures, techies and angel investors I talked to at Startup Ethiopia were in unison on the need for better internet options.
+Most agreed this was step one for the country to have any chance of joining the continent’s tech standouts — such as Nigeria, Kenya and South Africa — which lead on startup formation, VC and exits in Africa.

 More Africa-related stories @TechCrunch